Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolDomainFederationSettings.md

 ```

 ### -PassiveLogOnUri
-The URL that web-based clients will be directed to when signing in to Azure Active Directory services.
+Specifies the URL that web-based clients are directed to when signing in to Azure Active Directory services.

 ```yaml
 Type: String